Gender Identity Skills Training (GIST) Kilkenny - 5th & 6th March 2025

 • Lucas Cross, gender identity expert by experience.

-13:00 - 14:00 Lunch
+12:50 - 14:00 Lunch

-14:00 - 15:15 An update on the most recent scientific research to date
+14:00 - 15:15 An update on guidelines and current challenges

-• Dr Jiska Ristori, Psychologist and Psychotherapist Italy and founding member of The Italian Society of Gender Identity and Health (SIGIS).
+• Dr Jiska Ristori, Psychologist and Psychotherapist Italy and founding member of The Italian Society of Gender Identity and Health (SIGIS)

 • Dr Aileen Murtagh, Assistant Medical Director with Special Responsibility for Adolescent Services, Consultant Child & Adolescent Psychiatrist, St Patrick's University Hospital